2024 Solar Incentives Guide for Hershey, PA - Tax Credits & Rebates

 Federal solar incentives are likely to be the first thing that comes to mind when thinking about solar incentives.
 The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a specified percentage of your solar system's cost.

 The ITC is applied to the total cost of solar panel installation, including the panels themselves as well as labor, accessories and equipment.
-You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence located in the United States that you own.
-From its original value of 30% of the total cost, the credit has fluctuated slightly between 26-30%, and you may qualify for varying percentages depending on when your project was completed.
+You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence that you own and that is located in the United States.
+The tax credit ranges from 26-30% of total costs depending on when your project was completed.
 There is no maximum amount you can claim.

 To know exactly how much money the ITC could save you, talk to your local Hershey solar panel installer.

-In August 2022, the ITC (now titled the Clean Energy Credit) was bolstered by the passing of the Inflation Reduction Act.
-Homeowners are now eligible for a credit equal to 30% of the total solar system installation costs for projects started after January 1, 2022, and completed before the end of 2032.
-The percentage will then decrease yearly until the Clean Energy Credit ends in 2035.
-Starting in 2023, the expansion to the program will also make credits for energy storage systems even easier to claim.
+In August 2022, the ITC (now called the Clean Energy Credit) was bolstered by the passage of the Inflation Reduction Act.
+Now, solar installation projects started after January 1, 2022, and completed by the end of 2032, might qualify for a 30% tax credit.
+This percentage will then see a slight annual decrease until the current Clean Energy Credit expires in 2035.
+Starting in 2023, the expansion will also make claiming credit for energy storage systems easier than ever before.

 State & Local Solar Incentives

-Some solar incentives may be provided by state and local governments.
-Similar to federal incentives, these could include tax credits, rebates and more.
-These incentives may be given out by your county or municipality, or by the Pennsylvania government.
-Some incentives may be available for a limited time, while others are ongoing.
+Some solar incentives may be offered at the local or state level.
+As with federal incentives, these could include rebates, tax credits and more.
+These incentives — which might be given by the state of Pennsylvania, or by your county or municipality — might be offered for only a limited time, or on an ongoing basis.

 Next Steps for Installing Solar in Hershey